-The symptoms are the same as CTS, except the numbness can extend into your palm, and you may feel pain in your forearm and elbow.
-Unlike CPS, it usually doesn’t cause symptoms at night.
+The symptoms are the same as carpal tunnel syndrome, except the numbness can extend into your palm, and you may feel pain in your forearm and elbow.
+Unlike carpal tunnel syndrome, it usually doesn’t cause symptoms at night.

 Anterior interosseous nerve syndrome

-This motor nerve is a branch of the median nerve.
-Compression occurs at one or more sites in your forearm.
+The anterior interosseous nerve is a motor nerve branch of the median nerve.
+A motor nerve is involved with muscle function.
+Compression of this nerve can occur at one or more sites in your forearm.
 It causes weakness in your thumb and index finger, making it hard to grip a pencil or make the “OK” sign.

 Other symptoms are weakness when twisting your forearm and vague forearm pain.